Dshashek/ELK_Monitoring_Network_Diagram/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in the yml and configuration directories were used to configure the network depicted below.

 <img src="https://github.com/Dshashek/ELK_Monitoring_Network_Diagram/blob/master/Images/network_diagram.png">

 The YAML

-The .yml files in the yml directory were used to deploy DVWA on web servers and ELK on a separate virtual network, all in Azure.
-The initial setup of machines, network security groups, the load balancer, and virtual networks were set up through the Azure GUI on an Azure trial account.
+The files in the yml_files and config_files directories were used to deploy DVWA on web servers and ELK machine to monitor them on a separate virtual network.

 This document contains the following details:
 - Description of the Topology